How to Remove the Last Character from a String in Excel

 3. After that, in the LEN function, refer to cell A2 and then close the LEN function with the closing parentheses.

-4. In the end, minus 1 from the LEN function within the [num_chars] and close the LEFT function.
+4. In the end, subtract 1 from the LEN function within the [num_chars] and close the LEFT function.

 left-and-len-to-remove-last-character

-When you hit enter, it gives you a new string from the original string after removing the last character.
+When you hit enter, you are given a new string derived from the original string after removing the last character.

 =LEFT(A1,LEN(A1)-1)